xCounsel/adminpays/_projects/conferences.md

 title: 'Conferences and Workshops'
 caption: Find out, when and where we have shared with our experience as speakers.
 description: >
-   Find out, when and where we have shared with our experience as speakers.
+   When and where we share with our experience related to domain names and domain disputes as speakers.
 date: 1 October 2019
 image:
   path: /assets/img/projects/gtld.jpg